NateDavies/NateDavies/README.md

 :performing_arts: I have a background in theater and film - Here's a website I built: https://conasaugashakespeare.com/

-:computer: Self-taught developer working mostly with JavaScript/CSS/HTML, though I utilized PHP/Python/Node.js each exactly one time :slightly_smiling_face:
+:computer: Self-taught developer working mostly with JavaScript/CSS/HTML.

 :seedling: Currently aiming to learn Node.js and React